Surgery to remove your oesophagus

 The type of surgery you need for cancer of the oesophagus depends on:

 Most people need surgery to remove all or part of their oesophagus.
 For very small, early cancers your doctor might be able to remove the lining of your oesophagus.
 Your surgeon removes this using a long flexible tube (endoscope).
-The procedure is called an endoscopic mucosal resection (EMR).
+You might have an endoscopic mucosal resection (EMR) or an endoscopic submucosal dissection (ESD).

 Removing part of the oesophagus and part of the stomach